phucvdb/Docker/engine/installation/ubuntu/16.04/Readme.md

 After that, logout and login again with your sudoer account.

-Run a testing with Docker Engin: docker run hello-world
+Run a testing with Docker Engine

+  docker run hello-world